RickAlves07/Personal-Page/README.md

 I developed this page with the intention of enhancing my knowledge by putting what I've learned into practice.
 Besides that, it gathers some basic information about me.

 All the content used to develop it is taught in: Bootstrap 4 - Completo e Direto ao Ponto.
-The course is provided by Professor Diego Mariano, Ph.D. at Udemy. https://www.udemy.com/bootstrap-framework/
+The course is provided by Professor Diego Mariano, Ph.D. at Udemy.
+Link: https://www.udemy.com/bootstrap-framework/

 To get Bootstrap and view documentation, visit: https://getbootstrap.com/